 However, cultural norms today see people openly discussing their surgery procedure(s), the reasons they had it done, the healing and recovery processes – and, of course – the surgery results.

 Openly, with friends and partners.
 And even, it seems, with strangers around the world.

-So when it comes to having a new love interest, MOST people DO tell their new boyfriends or partners if they have HAD – or are about to undergo – a Surgery procedure.
+So when it comes to having a new love interest, MOST people DO tell their new boyfriends or partners if they have HAD – or are about to undergo – a surgery procedure.

-- Plus, sharing of cosmetic surgery results with strangers via online forums also seems to be on trend.
+- Plus, sharing of cosmetic surgery results with strangers via online forums also seems to be on-trend.

 - More people than ever before are posting BEFORE & AFTER images or videos of their cosmetic surgery results on Instagram, Facebook and SnapChat.

-So….how DO you go about telling your new boyfriend or love interest about having cosmetic surgery?
+So….how do you go about telling your new boyfriend or love interest about having cosmetic surgery?

-And is there a difference in telling your partner about cosmetic surgery you have ALREADY experienced (such as a nose job or breast augmentation) – or a cosmetic procedure that you have planned sometime in the future (such as a removal and replacement of your implants, or a tummy tuck after losing weight)?
+And is there a difference in telling your partner about cosmetic surgery you have ALREADY experienced (such as a nose job or breast augmentation) – or a cosmetic procedure that you have planned sometime in the future (such as removal and replacement of your implants, or a tummy tuck after losing weight)?

 Telling your new partner or boyfriend about having cosmetic surgery in the past.

-When a new boyfriend (or new partner) arrives on the scene, how DO you tell them – and if so, exactly when?
+When a new boyfriend (or a new partner) arrives on the scene, how DO you tell them – and if so, exactly when?